DareData/lp-llm/05-agents/01-agents.md

 ## LLM agents

+The purpose of LLM agents is to enable a model to integrate external tools and data directly into its responses.
+This is a game-changer, because it enables AI systems to handle complex and versatile inmplementations.

+## Examples:

-The idea is then to inform the model what types of tools it has access to and allow the model to receive the answer from said tools.
-This is game-changer for complex and versatile implementation.
-In here, we leave you with two examples
+In here, we leave you with two practical examples

+- Core Agent Application:

 <img src="../images/ogQUlS7CkYAhd.jpg" alt="" width="300" height="auto">

 [Link to video](https://www.youtube.com/watch?v=ogQUlS7CkYA)

-and some open-source version
+- Open-Source Implementation:

 <img src="../images/aCRvIPpFyEIhd.jpg" alt="" width="300" height="auto">

 [Link to video](https://www.youtube.com/watch?v=aCRvIPpFyEI)

-## An example: Hugging Face Agents
+## Example: Hugging Face Agents

+For a look into Hugging Face’s specific agent implementation, check out this detailed example:

 <img src="../images/-xAeqi_2cishd.jpg" alt="" width="300" height="auto">